endlesslydivided/FoodTrack-OOP/Scripts, documentation and materials/README(ENG).md

 </p>
 <p> The user is given the opportunity to change the password, set the theme and color palette of the application, as well as change some other settings.</p>

-<p> Also, the application has the ability to administer during the course of the application under a specific username and password. </p>
+<p> Also, the application has the ability to administer when you enter the application under a specific username and password.</p>

 ### ✔️ Project evaluation: 9 points